kbsecret/kbsecret.github.io/customization.md

 arguments the user wants to be respected
 * `kbsecret foo` just looks nice!

+The [ext-cmds](https://github.com/kbsecret/ext-cmds) repository has some examples of custom commands.

 (Regardless of whether you name your custom command as above, you can still use the `KBSecret::CLI` class for convenience command writing in Ruby &mdash; see [the docs](http://www.rubydoc.info/gems/kbsecret/)).